robbie10001/javascriptbootcamppart2/section14_Twisiting_The_DOM_To_Our_Will.md

 For example, appendChild()

 appendChild() is a method that we call on a parent that we want to apphend an element into.
-For example, if we want to apphend our <h2> tag into our <section> within our HTML file.
+For example, if we want to apphend our H2 tag into our SECTION within our HTML file.
 We would do the following,

 const section = document.querySelector("section")
 section.appendChild(newh2)